Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     Use these formats when you are in a cloud only environment.

   When using an ini file instead of filename based tags, you can negate a group by prefixing it with '-:'.
 This deny removes previously included mailboxes.
 Denies are stronger than allows, no matter in which order they appear within a template section in the ini file.
-  Denies are available for group and e-mail address specific templates, not for common templates.
+  Denies are available for all kinds of templates: Time based, common, group specific and e-mail address specific.
   Example:
   ```
   [OOF template.docx]